1993 Australian Open – Men's singles

 Defending champion Jim Courier defeated Stefan Edberg in a rematch of the previous year's final, 6–2, 6–1, 2–6, 7–5 to win the men's singles tennis title at the 1993 Australian Open.
+It was his second Australian Open title and fourth and last major singles title overall.
+This was also Edberg’s third runner-up finish at the Australian Open in the last 4 years.

 Seeds

 Andre Agassi (No. 9), because of bronchitis, withdrew from the tournament prior to the seedings.